In this page and article we will cover the topic of Residential conveyancing.

 - An information pack detailing answers to questions about the property.
 Questions can include issues with neighbours, planning permission that may affect the property, boundary lines and guarantees about any extensions or other building work you have had done.
 It is vital that this is completed as accurately as possible.
 If the property is leasehold, for example a flat, then there is usually extra information required detailing the freeholder, any service charges or ground rent and the management company.
 The pack will also list the fixtures and fittings that you will leave in the property once you have vacated, this can range from large household appliances, built in wardrobes and cupboards to light fixtures and plug sockets.

-- Your solicitor will also send over a copy of your title, obtained either from you (the vender) or from the company with whom you currently have your mortgage.
+- Your solicitor or licensed conveyancer will also send over a copy of your title, obtained either from you (the vendor) or from the company with whom you currently have your mortgage.

 - The contract of sale will also be sent over to your buyer's solicitor.